bangcorrupt/freetribe-docs/docs/cpu-architecture.md

 The kernel orchestrates a set of services, built on device and peripheral drivers.
 A simple API is provided, hiding the complexity of the underlying system.
-The rest of this section looks at each layer, from the hardware up.
+The rest of this section looks at each layer, from the peripheral drivers up.

-### Hardware

-`freetribe/cpu/src/kernel/hardware/hw_*`

-Macros and definitions for accessing CPU registers.
-These files are from Texas Instruments Starterware.
-We should not have to modify anything at this layer.

-### CSL

-`freetribe/cpu/src/kernel/csl/csl_*`

-The Chip Support Library provides functions for accessing CPU registers.
-These files are from Texas Instruments Starterware.
-It is unlikely that we will need to modify anything at this layer.

 ### Peripheral